pymupdf/PyMuPDF/doc/document.rst

       PDF only: saves the document incrementally.
 This is a convenience abbreviation for ``doc.save(doc.name, incremental = True)``.

-    .. caution:: A PDF may not be encrypted, but still be password protected against changes - see the :ref:`Document.permissions` property.
+    .. caution:: A PDF may not be encrypted, but still be password protected against changes - see the ``permissions`` property.
 Performing incremental saves if ``permissions["edit"] == False`` can lead to unpredictable results.
 Save to a new file in such a case.
 We also consider raising an exception under this condition.

     .. method:: write(garbage=0, clean=0, deflate=0, ascii=0, expand=0, linear=0)